-- Payment, wholly or in part, of assessments for public improvements; - Construction of or addition to existing residential garage space which will result in garage space exceeding 1,000 square feet; - Improvements to a garage that is in excess of 1,000 square feet; - Construction of or aesthetic improvements to recreational facilities including, but not limited to, gazebos, tennis courts, hot tubs, swimming pools, and saunas; - Conversion of a nonresidential structure to a residential structure; - Conversion of a recreational home to a year-round permanent residence; - Costs associated with moving a house, modular or manufactured home; - Construction or improvements to a greenhouse; - Improvements to a recreational home; - Improvements begun more than 120 days before the date of the loan closing; - Improvements to the portion of buildings or real estate owned by the association in a PUD or condominium project; - Labor costs paid to the Borrower or any resident of the household; - Use of materials or permanent fixtures which exceed the quality of those in the locality of the subject property; - New construction or expansion of an area used in a trade or business; - Construction, installation, or cost related to playground equipment; - Repairs to or construction of outbuildings, including but not limited to sheds, utility buildings, shops, barns, and silos; and - Installation or repair of an underground sprinkler system.
+- Improvements to a garage that is in excess of 1,000 square feet; - Construction of or aesthetic improvements to recreational facilities including, but not limited to, gazebos, tennis courts, hot tubs, swimming pools, and saunas; - Conversion of a nonresidential structure to a residential structure; - Conversion of a recreational home to a year-round permanent residence; - Costs associated with moving a house, modular or manufactured home; - Construction or improvements to a greenhouse; - Improvements to a recreational home; - Improvements begun more than 120 days before the date of the loan closing; - Improvements to the portion of buildings or real estate owned by the association in a PUD or condominium project; - Labor costs paid to the Borrower or any resident of the household; - Use of materials or permanent fixtures which exceed the quality of those in the locality of the subject property; - New construction or expansion of an area used in a trade or business; - Construction, installation, or cost related to playground equipment; - Repairs to or construction of outbuildings, including but not limited to sheds, utility buildings, shops, barns, and silos; and - Installation or repair of an underground sprinkler system.

-Note: Further eligible and ineligible improvements may be found on the Eligible/Ineligible Improvements list, posted in the Resources section of the Fix Up Loan Program web page on Minnesota Housing's website.
+Further eligible and ineligible improvements may be found on the Eligible/Ineligible Improvements list, posted in the Resources section of the Fix Up Loan Program webpage on Minnesota Housing's website.

-5.05 Bids and Estimates for Improvements
+4.05 Bids and Estimates for Improvements